 - Lentils contain phytic acid, which can be difficult to digest.
-Sprouting neutralizes the phytic acid which means more vitamins and minerals can be absorbed by your body as they’re digested.
+Sprouting neutralizes the phytic acid, which means more vitamins and minerals can be absorbed by your body as they’re digested.

 - When you sprout lentils, you’re actually starting the germination process, which changes the composition of the lentils.
 Sprouting increases the amounts of vitamins and minerals in the lentils, especially B vitamins and carotene.

-- Sprouting also produces Vitamin C.
+- Sprouting produces Vitamin C.

 How to sprout lentils:

 1. Put the dry lentils in a jar.
 Add water and let sit overnight.
 Remember that the lentils will eventually almost triple in size so be sure your container is big enough.
-I used about 2/3 c dry lentils in a 1 quart mason jar and added about 2 cups water and there was plenty of room.
+I used about 2/3 cup dry lentils in a 1 quart mason jar and added about 2 cups water, and there was plenty of room.
 Don’t put an airtight lid on the jar.
 I used a piece of thin cloth (cheesecloth would be perfect) and secured it with the ring part of the jar top.